 Yes, it's strange indeed in the far corners of Gunnersbury Park.

-The parkland is really wonderful.
-You can walk for miles and at this time of year the colours are so varied, with flashes of intense colour.
+I was astonished at how large and lovely the park itself was.
+At this time of year the colours are so varied, with flashes of intense colour.

 The planting is very interesting, with lots of different types of tree.
 Here's a secret grove of silver birches....

-This bench, carved with various leaves, stands by a grove that includes many sweet chestnuts.
+This bench, carved with leaves, stands by a grove with many sweet chestnuts.

 These are not the familiar horse-chestnuts or "conkers" - do they have conkers in other countries than Britain?
 If you have the patience, you can gather the little sweet-chestnuts up and boil or roast them.
 I love the look of them, so bright and new in their hedgehog-like jackets.